primatejs/primate/docs/guide/hooks.md

 verbs.
 For example, the [WebSocket](/modules/ws) module adds support for a `ws` verb.

-This hook receives the app, augmented with a `server` property, as its first and the next subscriber as its second parameter.
+This hook accepts the app, augmented with a `server` property, as its first and the next subscriber as its second parameter.

 ## handle